herrera-ignacio/architect-handbook/architectures/microservices/migration/README.md

 It's common for people to be trying to change not one thing but many things at once.
 You want to *avoid* this.
 This can lead to confusing priorities than can quickly increase the amoung of change needed and delay seeing any benefits.

 It all starts innocently enough.
 After deciding microservices are the way forward.
 Someone else comes up and says, "well, if we're doing microservices, we can make our teams more autonomous at the same time!"
-Another person chimes in, "And this givecs us a great chance to try out Kotlin as a programming language!"
+Another person chimes in, "And this gives us a great chance to try out Kotlin as a programming language!"
 Before you know it, you have a massive change initiative that is attempting to roll out team autonomy, scale the application, and bring in new technology all at once, along with other things.

 Moreover, microservices become locked in as *the* approach.
 If you focus on just the scaling aspect, during your migration you may come to realize that you'd better off just horizontally scaling out your existing monolithic application.
 But doing that won't help to the new secondary goals of improving team autonomy or brining a new programming language.